innolitics/rdm/rdm/init_files/documents/software_plan.md

 The **level of concern** document is written by the project lead, in conjunction with the manufacturer, up front.
 Its purpose is to help guide the risk analysis and inform the FDA.
 It may be updated as part of [risk assessment activity](#risk-assessment).
 It is reviewed by the project lead during the [release activity](#release).

 A **release history** includes a list of change requests and problem reports addressed within a release.
 It also includes a record of the implemented changes and their verification and a list of known anomalies.
 The content of the document is slowly built up by software developers during the [unit implementation and testing activity](#unit-implementation-and-testing).
-The project lead completes the document and verifies it during the [release activity](#release).
+It is reviewed by the project lead during the [release activity](#release).

 A **test record** describes a set of tests which were run, when, and by who.
 It also must include enough details to reproduce the testing setup.

+A **release record** describes the verifications steps performed by the project lead during the [release activity](#release).

 ## Development Standards